- This event has passed.

 2020 IT Audit in Civilian & DoD Environments Conference | Topics

-1) Government Accountability Office’s (GAO) Assessing Data Reliability Framework, presented by Michele Fejfar and Kirsten Lauber
+2) Government Accountability Office’s (GAO) Assessing Data Reliability Framework

 GAO’s recent guidance, Assessing Data Reliability (GAO-20-283G), outlines a process for determining whether data are sufficiently accurate and complete for the purposes of a specific audit.
 The guidance emphasizes making use of existing information, maximizing professional judgment, and involving the appropriate people, including management and stakeholders in key decisions.
 The GAO - Applied Research and Methods Team (Michele Fejfar and Kirsten Lauber) will give an overview of the process covered by the recently revised guidance to include consideration of whether and when to conduct an assessment, the extent of the assessment, possible steps to take, and the possible outcomes.
 The GAO - Applied Research and Methods Team will also cover additional considerations such as the kinds and levels of data covered, how data reliability is defined in an audit environment, how information system controls may be incorporated, and the timing and documentation of the assessment.

-2) Securities and Exchange Commission’s (SEC) Information Technology Audit Program, presented by Kelli Brown-Barnes
+3) Securities and Exchange Commission’s (SEC) Information Technology Audit Program

 The presentation will discuss the U.S. Securities and Exchange Commission’s Office of Inspector General’s efforts over the last five years establishing (as a smaller OIG) its Information Technology audit program.
 Specifically, Kelli Brown-Barnes plan to discuss some of the challenges SEC faced with staffing, contracting, interactions with the agency, etc. Further, Ms. Brown-Barnes will discuss lessons learned while working through the challenges the SEC faced while developing the program.
 Also, Ms. Brown-Barnes will highlight some key accomplishments made by the office, including how SEC planned and performed a multi-year portfolio of audits and evaluations related to IT programs and operations and IT security.
 Additionally, Ms. Brown-Barnes will discuss how our efforts with respect to our work has recognized that Information Security is an agency management and performance challenge area.
 Lastly, Ms. Brown-Barnes will close with a description of our vision for 2020 and beyond.

 Cybersecurity policies meant to protect sensitive information are often misunderstood, avoided, or circumvented by employees.
-Employees don’t like to be inconvenienced by the extra steps necessary for protection that, to them, seem unnecessary.
-This inconvenience can be compounded by a complex cybersecurity environment with multiple competing standards that look similar but have unique approaches, naming conventions, and acronyms.
+Employees don’t like to be inconvenienced by the extra steps necessary for protection that to them seem unnecessary.
+This can be compounded by a complex cybersecurity environment with multiple competing standards that seem similar but have unique approaches, naming conventions, and acronyms.
 Nat Bongiovanni will discuss how to solve these challenges by creating cooperative compliance.
 Cooperative compliance starts by understanding the entire risk environment based on the NIST SP 800-171 Framework, a foundational minimum for confidentiality and integrity.

-4) The Role of IT Auditors in an Integrated Financial Statement Audit, presented by Loren Schwartz and Steve Koons
+5) The Role of IT Auditors in an Integrated Financial Statement Audit

-IT auditors are an integral part of a financial statement audit and should be involved in all phases of the audit, including planning, carrying out, and reporting.
-The session will cover a financial statement audit using an integrated approach where IT auditors conducting the planning; testing; and, reporting phases, in coordination with their financial auditor's counterparts.
-The session will discuss the benefits of integrated financial statement audits, the role of IT auditors, and lessons learned to improve audit efficiency and effectiveness.
+IT auditors are an integral part of a financial statement audit and risk inefficiency and ineffectiveness when they are siloed from financial auditors.
+IT auditors should be involved in all phases of the audit including planning, internal control, testing, and reporting.
+The session will cover a financial statement audit using an integrated approach in which IT auditors are in lockstep with the financial auditors, addressing practical ways to cut-down barriers, set expectations with auditees, and the related benefits.

 We often hear IT auditors talk about ‘connecting the dots’ and ‘having a holistic picture’ of risk, but do not have a good idea of how to do so in a practical manner.
 Having a common risk language or taxonomy in place may not only help IT auditors to consistently define and identify risks, but also aggregate them across the organization.
 The presentation provides an insight into what a taxonomy is, its purpose, and value add for an IT audit.
 The presentation will also highlight leading practices for optimizing the development and use of a taxonomy, as well as some common pitfalls.